localstack/docs/content/en/user-guide/web-application/users-licences/index.md

 In the past, access to LocalStack and advanced features was granted to individual developers by providing them with a (now legacy) API key.

 With the recent change, now the recommended way is to assign a 'license' to a user instead.
-Instead of using the legacy API key, the user sets up their personal auth token to access LocalStack advanced features.
+Instead of using the legacy API key, the user sets up their personal Auth Token to access LocalStack advanced features.
-Upon authentication, the the auth token is used to identify the user and to retrieve and activate an assigned license.
+Upon authentication, the the Auth Token is used to identify the user and to retrieve and activate an assigned license.

 The benefits of this new systems are:

 - Auth tokens are longer and more secure (more bits of entropy)
-- A user can freely rotate their auth token (if needed) without any changes to their license.
+- A user can freely rotate their Auth Token (if needed) without any changes to their license.
 - An admin can manage users's licenses, not requiring any configuration change of the user.
   Previously users had to manually update their (legacy) API key.

-{{< callout >}}
-The transition to auth tokens only affects _developer_ API keys. **CI keys** are unaffected by this transition and are still the only way to activate a LocalStack instance for use in CI or other automated contexts.
-{{< /callout >}}

 ### Migrating Users to Auth Tokens and Licenses